 - Find positive role models.
 Coaches, tutors, and babysitters can have a positive influence on your child’s life.
 In fact, many children will listen or open up to their role models more so than they do to you because they feel a special bond between them.
 This is not a bad thing!
 Think about the special people that you confide in.
 I bet you have special people besides your parents that have helped shape your life.
 Don’t be afraid to cut the cord and let your children seek inspiration from other people that you know are great role models for them.

 - Remind them every day of how special they are.
 Confidence begins at home.
 Praise their efforts and accomplishments whether they are big or small.
 You don’t have to go overboard but you don’t want to let the little opportunities that build your child’s confidence slip by you.

 Reflect back to when you were a child and think of how you would have parented yourself.
 What would you do differently than your parents?
 What would you do the same?
 Life is a mystery and an adventure.
 Both good and bad experiences are part of life and can help you understand your children a little better.
 Keep this article somewhere special and read it when you feel like you need a little parenting boost.
 Hopefully one day you’ll share these tips with your child as they enter adulthood and become parents too.

-If you would like to enroll your child in a Martial Arts program and SAVE 50%, check out our QUICK START CONFIDENCE COURSE at http://www.onthematma.com/signup/
+If you would like to enroll your child in a Martial Arts program, check out our QUICK START CONFIDENCE COURSE at https://www.onthematma.com/signup/